 From Zambia: There are four direct buses (Kobs bus company) from Lusaka to Lilongwe each week (around $40 -$50USD).
 Alternatively, from Chipata to the border, there are shared taxis $3-4 USD.
 On the Malawi side there are shared taxis from the border to Lilongwe.

 From South Africa: From Johannesburg there twice weekly direct buses to Lilongwe, which takes around 35- 40 hours.
 Companies inlcude Vaal Africa, Chita One, and Ingwe Coach.

 The ATM machines only accept VISA, and dispense up to 80,000 Kwacha at a time.
 If you have a matercard, it is recommended that you stock up on cash in Mzuzu or Lilongwe before you leave for Nkata Bay.
 We recommend FDH and Easy Bank.

 Visa cards are the most widely accepted cards in Malawi and most of Africa, however, Mastercard are accepted at most machines in Mzuzu and Lilongwe.

 A typical return ticket from London or Manchester to Lilongwe costs around £600, depending upon the season.
 The best airlines to fly with are Kenya Airways, Ethiopian Airways, KLM and Air France which each have only one stop.
 For the cheapest flights we recommend booking directly with the airline, or on www.skyscanner.net.
-If you are flying to Africa from Europe, Australia, Asia, or the Middle East, the cheapest hubs to fly into to reach Malawi are Johannesburg or Dar Es Salaam.
+If you are flying to Africa from Europe, Australia, Asia, or the Middle East, the cheapest hubs to fly into to reach Malawi are Nairobi, Addis Ababa, Johannesburg, and Dar Es Salaam.
 From either of these hubs you could travel overland to Malawi or take a low cost carrier to reach Lilongwe.
-Alternatively, the East African hub of Nairobi provides another option if you wish to make connecting flights.